cxjdavin/adaptivity-complexity-for-causal-graph-discovery/README.md

 ## References

+[This paper] Davin Choo and Kirankumar Shiragur.
+Adaptivity Complexity for Causal Graph Discovery.
+Conference on Uncertainty in Artificial Intelligence, 2023.
+Available at https://arxiv.org/abs/2306.05781

 [G72] Fănică Gavril.
 Algorithms for minimum coloring, maximum clique, minimum covering by cliques, and maximum independent set of a chordal graph.
 SIAM Journal on Computing, 1(2):180–187, 1972.
 Available at: https://epubs.siam.org/doi/abs/10.1137/0201013?journalCode=smjcat

 [L84] Joseph Y-T Leung.
 Fast algorithms for generating all maximal independent sets of interval, circular-arc and chordal graphs.
 Journal of Algorithms, 5(1):22–35, 1984.
 Available at: https://www.sciencedirect.com/science/article/abs/pii/0196677484900373